abbywaxler/web_design_finalproject/README.txt

 Also, on bottom of the page, images of news sources that are clickable and link to webpages with articles about yoga.

 5. On the Contact page, there is a form that uses javascript when the submit button is clicked - the form disappears and a "sent" message appears.

+To view website: open welcome.html and navigate the site from there.